Noble Horizons Auxiliary

 All proceeds from the Holiday Fair are used to enrich the lives of Noble Horizons residents.
 To volunteer to help with the event, please call 860-435-9851.

-Donations throughout the year are greatly appreciated.
-Please bring donated items (sorry, no clothing or electronics) to the front desk of Noble Horizons.
-All proceeds are used to enrich the lives of Noble Horizons residents.
+Donations are greatly appreciated.
+Please bring donated items (sorry, no clothing or electronics) to the front desk of Noble Horizons by April 1.
+To arrange for pick-up of large items, please call Lana Knutson at (860) 435-9851.
+All proceeds will be used to enrich the lives of Noble Horizons residents.

 Visit the Country Store